yilinyang123/autism-classification/README.md

 To follow the analysis I conducted, the notebooks should be viewed/run as follows:

 ## Preliminary Research
+five classifiers in traditional machine learning after PCA transformation: linear discriminant analysis, k-nearest neighbor, naïve Bayes, support vector machine and random forest

 ## DenseNet Model
+A PyTorch-based framework MONAI with DenseNet169 architecture

 ## Searchlight Analysis
+By visiting all voxels and analyzing their respective (partially overlapping) neighborhoods, one obtains a whole-brain map